 What is Passendo?

-Passendo helps publishers run Ads in their Email newsletters and helps them commercialise them.
-This involves providing them access to our Email ad-server, and sometimes selling Ads on their behalf.
-If you see an Ads from advertiser X, we helped the Publisher show and track the Ads, and we might have sold the Ads on behalf of the Publisher.
+Passendo helps publishers run ads in their Email newsletters and helps them commercialise them.
+This involves providing them access to our Email adserver, and sometimes selling ads on their behalf.
+If you see an ad from advertiser X, we helped the Publisher show and track the Ad, and we might have sold the ad on behalf of the Publisher.

-Our CTO has been leading one of Europe's leading Ads serving platforms and one of the world’s most ambitious programmatic platforms.
+Our CTO has been leading one of Europe’s leading adserving platforms and one of the world’s most ambitious programmatic platforms.

 What we are trying to say, is that despite if you are a marketeer or an email publisher – you can be 100% sure that you are in safe hands.